back to Fowler home page

 Other faculty, other departments, etc.

-The faculty of the Section of Integrative Biology includes a number of other ecologists: Larry Gilbert, Christine Hawkes, Tim Keitt, Marcy Litvak, Mathew Leibold, Camille Parmesan, Eric Pianka, and Sahotra Sarkar.
-There are also ecologists in the Marine Science Institute and in the Department of Geography and the Environment.
-Ecologists from all three units participate in the Environmental Sciences Institute, which brings together biologists, geologists, hydrologists, geographers, and others from across the university.
-The Section of Integrative Biology is also very strong in evolutionary biology: check out the web pages of the many evolutionary biologists in Integrative Biology, some of whom, such as Dan Bolnick and Mike Singer, also do some ecological research.
+The faculty of the Department of Integrative Biology includes a number of other ecologists, including Larry Gilbert, Shalene Jha, Tim Keitt, and Caroline Farrior.
+Find links to their lab web sites on the IB faculty webpage.
+There are also ecologists in the Marine Science Institute, the Department of Geography and the Environment, and elsewhere in the university.
+The Section of Integrative Biology is also very strong in evolutionary biology: check out web sites of the many evolutionary biologists on the IB faculty web page, some of whom also do some ecological research.